-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 1. Western Digital Black SN850: Best overall

-Western Digital's Black series is aimed at gamers, and the SN850 is one of the best M.2 SSDs you'll find today.
+Western Digital's Black series is aimed at gamers, and the WD Black SN850 is one of the best M.2 SSDs you'll find today.
 The PCIe Gen 4 drive offers sequential reads of 7,000MB/s, higher than what Sony is mandating.
 It is available in 500GB, 1TB, and 2TB options, with the 1TB configuration (WDS100T1XHE) in particular hitting the sweet spot for value.

-The SN850 also has a built-in heatsink, and with the height coming in at 8.9mm, it fits within the M.2 enclosure of the PS5 without any issues.
-In fact, PS5 lead architect Mark Cerny has endorsed the SN850 in a tweet, so you don't have to worry about it being compatible with your PS5.
+The SN850 features a built-in heatsink.
+And with the height measuring 8.9mm, it fits within the M.2 enclosure of the PS5 without any issues.
+PS5 lead architect Mark Cerny has endorsed the SN850 in a tweet, so you don't have to worry about it being compatible with your PS5.

 While the SN850 is a standout SSD for boosting the internal storage of your PS5, there are a few drawbacks.
 First, it is quite costly, coming in at $250 for the 1TB option, or about half the retail value of the PS5.
-But the bigger issue is availability; soon after Sony laid out the SSD requirements, PS5 owners started buying up eligible drives, and the result is that the SN850 is already backordered at most retailers.
+But the bigger issue is availability; soon after Sony laid out the SSD requirements, PS5 owners started buying up eligible drives.
+The result is that the SN850 is already back-ordered at most retailers.
 But the upside is that it should be restocked soon enough.

 Pros: